joelsam7/multimodal-rag-assistant/README.md

-# Enterprise Multi-Modal RAG Assistant
+# Ent"""erprise Multi-Modal RAG Assistant

 An AI-powered multimodal Retrieval-Augmented Generation (RAG) assistant that allows users to upload documents and images, retrieve relevant information, and generate accurate responses using Large Language Models and Vision Language Models.